 Rebuilding connection in a relationship affected by Adult ADHD requires empathy, communication, and intentional effort.
 Here are some evidence-based strategies to help:

 Sometimes, despite your best efforts, the challenges of relationship drift may feel too overwhelming to tackle alone.
 This is where counselling can make a significant difference.
-As a trauma-informed therapist, I can help you:
+I am Tess Reilly-Browne and ss a trauma-informed relationship therapist, I can help you:

 Counselling can offer a space to explore your relationship dynamics without blame or guilt, empowering both partners to work toward a stronger, more fulfilling connection.